proofzero/rollupid/www/content/en/blog/01-hello-world/index.md

 🤯 Messaging APIs \
 🤯 Blockchain Smart Contracts & Payments

-All that's missing is configuration for data and compute!
+All we need to do now is put it all together!

 ### Enter Kubelt Cores